mrstruijk/EnhancedLogger/README.md

 ## Usage

 ### Log Levels
+It shows the logs of the selected LogLevel and all logs with a higher LogLevel.
+For example, if you select `Warning`, you will only see `Warning`, and `Error` logs.
+Selecting `Info` will show all logs.
+The default LogLevel is `Debug` (showing `Debug`, `Solid`, `Warning`, and `Error` logs).

+`Solid` (will be renamed later) is for any messages that are more akin to `Info`, but that you want to display with a much higher prominence.
+It is placed between `Debug` and `Warning` in the hierarchy.
+With `Info` there's oto many other messages that are displaying, while a `Warning` is often also not what I was looking for, since a lot of the messages were of things that were simply happening, without them needing to warn me of things.

+### Setting Log Levels
 In the Scene view, select the LogLevel you want to use.
 This will determine which log messages are displayed in the Console.
 It shows the logs of the selected LogLevel and all logs with a higher LogLevel.
-For example, if you select `Warning`, you will only see `Warning`, and `Error` logs.
-Selecting `Info` will show all logs.
-The default LogLevel is `Debug` (showing `Debug`, `Warning`, and `Error` logs).

 Alternatively you can set the LogLevel in the Menu bar at SOSXR > EnhancedLogger.

 ### Log Messages
 To add logs to you scripts, see the example below, and the Demo folder for more examples.

 ```csharp
 using UnityEngine;